tnoff/OpenDerp/README.md

 ====
 Random openstack scripts

+Bootable-Image: Create ceph backed instance from an image

 Cloud Usage : show current amount of resources being used in the cluster

 Make Source : make a source.sh file with given username, tenant name and auth-url